-Please contact Reservations in advance so we can notify you of any requirements or travel changes that may affect you and your pet.*
+Please contact Reservations before your trip so we can notify you of any requirements or travel changes that may affect you and your pet, like aircraft restrictions.

-You can travel with a pet on most flights up to 11 hours and 30 minutes or flights to / from:*
+You can travel with a pet on most flights up to 12 hours or flights to / from select locations:

 The Australian Department of Agriculture and Water Resources does not accept applications to import assistance or service animals of any species other than dogs.

 An assistance or service dog which is accredited by an Australian State or Territory Government will also qualify.
 In most cases these animals are returning to Australia.

 You’ll be responsible for fulfilling all entry requirements and must notify the department of the dog’s intended arrival at least 3 working days before export.